BKP: An R Package for Beta Kernel Process Modeling: Statistical Foundation

 \subsection{Prior Specification}

+The \pkg{BKP} package implements three prior specification strategies.
+These options differ in how the prior mean and prior precision are specified across the input space.

-We provide three strategies for prior specification as follows. \begin{itemize} \item \textbf{Non-informative prior:} A default and widely used choice is the uniform prior, which sets $\alpha_0(\vec{x}) = \beta_0(\vec{x}) \equiv 1$ for all $\vec{x}$.
-It is appropriate when no prior knowledge is available.
+\begin{itemize} \item \textbf{Non-informative prior:} The default choice is the uniform beta prior, with $\alpha_0(\vec{x})=\beta_0(\vec{x})\equiv 1$ for all $\vec{x}$.
+This option is appropriate when no external prior information is available and a weak baseline prior is desired.

-\item \textbf{Informative prior with fixed mean:} When prior information about the overall success probability $p_0 \in (0,1)$ is available, an informative prior can be constructed by setting
+\item \textbf{Informative prior with fixed mean:} When prior information about the overall success probability $p_0\in(0,1)$ is available, a fixed informative prior can be specified by

-where $r_0 > 0$ is a scalar precision parameter controlling the strength of the prior.
-Larger value of $r_0$ represents greater prior certainty.
-It contains the previous non-informative prior as a special case with $r_0 = 2$ and $p_0 = 0.5$.
+for all $\vec{x}$, where $r_0>0$ controls the prior precision.
+Larger values of $r_0$ imply a more concentrated prior distribution around $p_0$.
+The uniform prior is recovered as the special case $r_0=2$ and $p_0=0.5$.
+When no external value of $p_0$ is available, a practical default is the empirical mean of the observed proportions, $\bar{p}=n^{-1}\sum_{i=1}^n y_i/m_i$.